Vietnam.vn - Nền tảng quảng bá Việt Nam

 EU High Representative for Foreign Affairs and Security Policy Josep Borrell (left) and Ukrainian Foreign Minister Dmytro Kuleba attend a press conference in Kiev, October 2.
 (Source: AFP)

-In July 2023, Russia withdrew from a UN-backed agreement that allowed exports from Ukraine to pass through three Black Sea ports.
-Since then, Kiev has implemented a so-called temporary humanitarian corridor in the Black Sea for grain exports.
+Russia withdrew from a UN-backed deal that allowed exports from Ukraine to pass through three Black Sea ports in July 2023.
+Kiev has since implemented a so-called temporary humanitarian corridor in the Black Sea for grain exports.

 President Zelensky's office said he and Ms Von der Leyen also agreed to maintain "constructive dialogue" on efforts to lift grain import restrictions imposed by some of Ukraine's neighbours.

-Earlier in the day, Kiev called on the European Union (EU) to support an initiative to regularly export grain through a new maritime corridor in the Black Sea, amid a rift between Kiev and some bordering countries over grain shipments.
+Earlier in the day, Kiev called on the European Union (EU) to support its initiative for regular exports through a new maritime corridor in the Black Sea, amid a rift between Kiev and some bordering countries over grain shipments.

-Ukraine has been pushing for support for the route since Moscow scrapped an agreement to ensure safe grain transit through the Black Sea.
+Ukraine has been pushing for support for the route since Moscow scrapped an agreement to ensure safe grain shipments across the Black Sea.

 Speaking at a joint press conference with EU High Representative for Foreign Affairs and Security Policy Josep Borrell, Ukrainian Foreign Minister Dmytro Kuleba stressed that if the EU and Ukraine join forces to ensure security, the corridor "will be able to operate at full capacity".